 - 21. The landlord is seeking to recover possession of the rented premises located at - 22.
-The landlord testified that when the tenant fell in arrears, they issued a termination notice under Section 19 of the Act (Exhibit L # 3) to terminate the tenancy on 20 January 2020.
-They testified that the notice was served personally and as of the hearing date (26 May 2020), the tenant remained in the unit.
-The landlord testified that there is 1 adult living in the unit. - 23.
-The landlord stated that the tenant made the final payment for January's rent on 07 February 2020 which is beyond the stated date of termination (20 January 2020).
+The landlord testified that when the tenant fell in arrears, he issued a termination notice under Section 19 of the Act (Exhibit L # 4) to terminate the tenancy on 20 March 2020.
+He testified that the notice was served personally and as of the hearing date (14 May 2020), the tenant remains in the unit.
+The landlord testified that there is 1 adult and 1 child aged approximately 14 years living in the unit.

-24. Established by undisputed statement of fact above, the rental agreement is a written fixed term tenancy which has since converted to the month to month tenancy.
+- 23. Established by undisputed statement of fact above, the rental agreement is a monthly tenancy.
 The validity of the termination notice is determined by its compliance with the notice requirements identified in Sections 19.
-(1)(b), (4) and 34 as well as the service requirements identified in Section 35.
+(1)(b), (4) and 34 as well as the service requirements identified in Section 35. - 24.
+The issue of rental arrears has been determined above confirming that the tenant owes rent to the landlord.

-- 25. The issue of rental arrears has been determined above confirming that the tenant owes rent to the landlord. - 26.
-Section 19.
+- 25. Section 19.
 (1)(b) requires that rent be overdue for 5 days or more before the landlord may give the tenant a termination notice to vacate the property not less than 10 days after the notice is served on the tenant.
-On examination of the termination notice issued and submitted into evidence (Exhibit L # 3), I find the notice was served on 09 January 2020 with a termination date of 20 January 2020.
-As established and undisputed by the tenant, rent had been in arrears since 01 January 2020.
-As rent had been in arrears for greater than 5 day, I find this is beyond the 5 day requirement set out in the Act.
+On examination of the termination notice issued and submitted into evidence (Exhibit L # 4), I find the notice was served on 09 March 2020 with a termination date of 20 March 2020.
+As established above and undisputed by the tenant, rent had been in arrears since March 2020.
+As rent had been in arrears for 30 plus days, I find this is well beyond the 5 day requirement set out in the Act.
 I further find that as the date of termination identified on the notice is 10 clear days between the date the notice was issued and the date the tenant is required to move out, the termination notice is in full compliance with the requirements of Section 19.
-(1)(b). - 27.
+(1)(b). - 26.
 Sections 19.
 (4) and 34 below identify the technical requirements of the termination notice.
 On examination of the termination notice, I find it all these criteria have been met.